dremixam/CobblemonPastureLoot/README.md

 Cobblemon mod to make pastured pokémon randomly drop items from their loot table.
 The items are dropped at the pokémon's location.

-Currently only available for Cobblemon 1.6.1 on Fabric for Minecraft 1.21.1
+Currently available for Cobblemon 1.7.1 on Fabric for Minecraft 1.21.1

 ## Settings